The NSW Government has improved victims’ opportunities to be involved in criminal cases involving people

 In addition, the Tribunal will be able to make an order to revoke the conditional release of a person who has been apprehended after breaching a condition of their release.

-For more information about the role of the Mental Health Review Tribunal go to their website.
+More information about the role of the Mental Health Review Tribunal is available on their website.

 The new reforms will give the courts greater discretion to inform their decisions regarding a forensic patient.